STIR/SHAKEN FAQs

 The number of robocalls and spam calls that our customers (and ourselves) are receiving is increasing.
 Empowered by the TRACED Act (Telephone Robocall Abuse Criminal Enforcement and Deterrence), the FCC (Federal Communications Commission) is working with industry leaders (including Nextiva) and standards bodies to iron out the specific details and some deadlines as to how the TRACED Act is implemented.

-After August 31, 2021, Nextiva will be discontinuing the ability for customers to freely enter any number for their outbound caller ID.
-This is meant to eliminate the ability to use Nextiva’s service for malicious caller ID spoofing, in compliance with regulations.
+As of August 31, 2021, Nextiva discontinued the ability for customers to freely enter any number for their outbound caller ID.
+This is meant to eliminate the ability to use Nextiva’s service for malicious caller ID spoofing in compliance with regulations.

 What exactly is changing?

-Customers who wish to use numbers for their outbound caller ID, other than those provided by Nextiva, must provide proof of authorization to use those numbers as soon as possible, as the Aug.
-31 deadline has already passed and these STIR/SHAKEN enhancements can be implemented now at any time.
+Customers who wish to use numbers for their outbound caller ID, other than those provided by Nextiva, must provide proof of authorization to use those numbers as soon as possible.

 What numbers must I submit proof for?